spidersouris/GeNRe/README.md

 Used as is, this command will generate the following files:
 - **eupr_deps_out_detailed.csv**: CSV file containing the precision and recall for each sentence by model
 - **eupr_deps_out_fscore.csv**: CSV file containing the average precision and recall, and computed F-score by model

+#### Generation

+Before evaluating dependency detection, you should make sure that you have a file with your sentences that's correctly formatted.
+See `data/eval/wiki/gen/wiki_gen_eval.csv` for an example.

+Below is a basic example of how to use the generation evaluation system:

+`python eval.py -c "gen" data/eval/wiki/gen/wiki_gen_eval.csv wiki_gen_out.csv`

+This will generate a CSV file containing the baseline, golden (manual) and auto (RBS/LLM-generated) sentences, along with cosine similarity, WER and BLEU metric scores for baseline and auto sentences.

+In addition, you can enable the following flags when using the generation evaluation system:

+- `-ac`: chooses the column number that contains auto sentences (starts at 0),
+- `p`: prints error types (more details soon).